- How to Write an Abstract: K. Gabriel

 - Note: It's a good idea to have more than one potential mentor in mind.
 There are several reasons why faculty choose not to enter into a mentoring relationship with a student: they might be on sabbatical, already have several undergraduates and don't have any more room, or their time is already fully committed.

 - Think about what you want.
 Are you only looking for a summer research experience or are you interested in continuing with the research during the following academic year?
 Identify what it is about the professor or his or her research that interests you.
 Be able to articulate why the professor should consider mentoring you.
-Have ideas for your research or creative projects proposal and be prepared to have a conversation about it.
+Have ideas for your research or creative projects proposal and be prepared to discuss it.

-- Make sure you know something about the faculty member's research or creative work.
+- Know something about the faculty member's research or creative work.
 Better yet, read an article or something else he or she has written.